iclr-blogposts/2026/_posts/2026-04-27-sampler-eval-trilemma.md

 In this section, we provide a more precise characterization of the trilemma.
 First, we set up a definition of a "mode-covering" metric via sensitivity analysis.
 We then offer a short proof of the aforementioned dilemma between mode-covering and importance weights for single-model evaluation metrics.
 We then consider pairwise model comparison evaluation metrics, which can achieve both mode-covering and stability, but at the cost of the third item of the trilemma.

-Technical note: While our setting is access only to the unnormalized density of $p$, in the remainder of this note, we focus on comparing samplers for a fixed target distribution, where we can safely ignore the unknown normalizing constant $Z$.
+Technical note: Our introduced setting assumes access only to the unnormalized density of $p$.
+However, in the remainder of this note, we focus on comparing samplers for a fixed target distribution, where we can safely ignore the unknown normalizing constant $Z$.
+Thus, for notation simplicity, we work directly with $p$ instead of introducing a different symbol for its unnormalized density.

 ### Characterizing mode-covering with sensitivity analysis